Jayeshm01/AI-in-Cistruction-Safety/README.md

 ### 2. Project Motivation
-There are endless applications of AI, My thought process was to apply AI in Costruction in a way that could help in improving the safety of construction workers.
+There are endless applications of AI, My thought process was to apply AI in Construction Industry in a way that could help in improving the safety of construction workers.
 This application of the model to CCTV Video can add as a safeguard to ensuring the safety of workers in the feild.

 ### 3. How it works?
 I colllected about 2K images from Google and labelled these images using 'LabelImg'. labelImg is a tool in python which has a very simple interface to label our classes, In this case 'Helmet_on' and 'Helmet_missing'.
 These images are then converted to a tensorflow record for training.
 We are using Tensorflow Object detection API here.